A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Classical alternatives to Monte Carlo integration

-Still, there are no works in the literature regarding the use of quantum circuits and algorithms to compute an importance sampling procedure for Monte Carlo integration.
-This is a consequence of the fact that importance sampling is inherently \emph{adaptive}.
-It responds to the intermediate results of a sampler and adapts it to greater accuracy, making it inherently sequential.
+Still, we are not aware of any works in the literature on the use of quantum circuits and algorithms to implement an importance sampling procedure for Monte Carlo integration.
+This is a consequence of the fact that importance sampling is inherently \emph{adaptive}: it responds to the intermediate results of a sampler and refines it for greater accuracy, making it inherently sequential.
 Thus, it does not lend itself to parallelism, and consequently, it is not straightforwardly amenable to speedup with quantum circuits.
-One can potentially consider a variational algorithm wherein the quantum-realized results of a Monte Carlo run are assessed by a classical circuit which then adaptively selects the points to reroute to the quantum circuits.
-As this is a generally open problem, it is clear that the technical challenges for its realization are extensive.
-In particular, while a quantum circuit may efficiently evaluate many points in parallel, and as such a potential source of speedup, application of the observable collapses this into a summary statistic.
-In general, it is well known that an agglomeration of this sort can impede algorithmic speedup of estimation tasks~\cite{montanari2015computational}.
+We can potentially consider a variational algorithm wherein the quantum-realized results of a Monte Carlo run are assessed by a classical processor that then adaptively selects the points to reroute to the quantum circuits.
+As this is a generally open problem, the technical challenges for its realization are evidently extensive.
+In particular, while a quantum circuit may efficiently evaluate many points in parallel, and is thus a potential source of speedup, application of the observable collapses this into a summary statistic.
+In general, it is well known that an agglomeration of this sort can impede the algorithmic speedup of estimation tasks~\cite{montanari2015computational}.

-This points to a basic correspondence in the contemporary landscape of considering algorithms involving quantum circuits to how one considers algorithms involving parallel computing architectures.
+This points to a basic correspondence between how one reasons about algorithms involving quantum circuits and how one reasons about algorithms for parallel computing architectures.
 The latter has seen significant active development in the last two decades.
 Algorithms amenable to quantum speedup are those with a potentially large set of parallelizable tasks relative to sequences of iterative control flow.
-Similarly, the ability to use modular (quantum) chip architectures has the potential to achieve similar parallel speedups to those observed in classical computing \cite{Akhtar2023}.
+Similarly, the ability to use modular (quantum) chip architectures has the potential to achieve parallel speedups akin to those observed in classical computing \cite{Akhtar2023}.